 KMT Struggles and Responses

 Despite growing Japanese aggression in Manchuria in northern China, Chiang Kai-shek and the Nationalist government continued to prioritize eradication of the communists over fighting the Japanese.
-This policy created great internal conflict within the KMT and its warlord allies particularly those most vulnerable to Japanese expansion in the north.
+This policy created great internal conflict within the KMT and within its warlord allies ranks.
+Tensions were most acute with warlords in areas most vulnerable to Japanese expansion.
 It also motivated Chinese student nationalism.
 Chiang tried to quell student discontent by increasing the number of compulsory subjects and examinations at university, hoping to keep the students so busy they would be unable to protest.
 Those students that did protest were dealt with harshly.

 At this time, Chiang Kai-shek also encouraged the formation of the Blueshirts – an organization run by Whampoa cadets, so named because they wore shirts of course blue cotton – designed to bring patriotic resolve to the military and civil leadership of China.
 Fiercely loyal to Chiang Kai-shek, the Blueshirts committed themselves to moral rectitude, eschewing gambling, whoring and gluttony of food and drink.
-They found much of value in Europe’s rising Fascism, admiring particularly Italy’s Mussolini.
+The Blueshirts admired Europe’s rising Fascism, particularly Italy’s Mussolini.
 They ultimately were transformed into an elite Secret Service arm employed to investigate subversive forces within society, assassinate political rivals and dissidents, infiltrate labor organizations and gather general intelligence.

 The Xi’an Kidnapping and the Second United Front